wq/wq.app/packages/react/README.md

-useInputComponents() | Mapping of [input components](#input-components) in both PascalCase and param-case useHtmlInput(fieldConf) | Returns { name, type, maxLength } for a given XLSForm [input config][field-types] useIconComponents() | Mapping of [icon components](#icon-components) in both PascalCase and param-case useViewComponents() | Mapping of [view components](#view-components) in both PascalCase and param-case
+useInputComponents() | Mapping of [input components](#input-components) in both PascalCase and param-case useHtmlInput(fieldConf) | Returns { name, type, maxLength } for a given XLSForm [input config][field-types] useIconComponents() | Mapping of [icon components](#icon-components) in both PascalCase and param-case useIcon(name | component) | If given a name, returns the component from useIconComponents(); otherwise returns component as-is. useViewComponents() | Mapping of [view components](#view-components) in both PascalCase and param-case

 [@wq/react]: https://github.com/wq/wq.app/tree/master/packages/react